 - Abnormal blood pressure or pulse

-Symptoms may develop over days, weeks or years.
-“In some cases, symptoms can improve on their own but others, if they are left untreated, can lead to further damage to the peripheral nerves and your body,” Dr. Sollenberger said.
+“Symptoms can develop over days, weeks or years,” Dr. Sollenberger said.
+“In some cases, symptoms can improve on their own but others, if they’re left untreated, can lead to further damage to the nerves and your body.”

 “Although there is no definitive cure, there are things you can do to manage and improve your condition,” he said.

 Therapies: There are various therapies and procedures that might help ease signs and symptoms, including the use of a transcutaneous electrical nerve stimulation (TENS unit), plasma exchange and physical therapy.

 “Movement-based therapies can assist with improved circulation, strength, stamina and balance,” Dr. Sollenberger said.
 “All of which helps with reactivating and improving peripheral nerve function and pain control.

 Good foot care: “Any time there is impaired sensation to a body region, tissue damage can occur without the patient’s recognition,” Dr. Sollenberger warned.
 Having peripheral neuropathy can put you at greater risk for developing blisters, small abrasions or cuts on your feet.

 You can step on a foreign body (e.g., glass, splinters or needle) and not be aware because of the loss of “protective” sensation in the area.
 This puts you at higher risk of infection or life-threatening systemic infection and/or amputation of the limb if not recognized early.

 “Good foot care with daily foot inspections, including the bottom of the foot with use of a mirror can prevent such instances,” he added.
 “This is particularly important for those with diabetes.”